Communicating Your Value Proposition

 Value is Contextual

 Beauty is in the eye of the beholder.
 Perceived value, too, is contextual.
-That is, it’s:
+In other words, value is:

 If we are to persuade someone of the value of our product, we must answer several questions: